1 August 2007

 For much of his career McMordie was regarded as a skilful goal-maker more than a goal-taker, he did score three goals in his first five caps, including two beauties against England and Scotland.
 Alas they proved the only goals of his senior international career.
 He continued to good effect as a midfield ‘schemer’ and despite his relatively slight build was never afraid to get stuck into the fray.

 On their return to Division Two Middlesbrough immediately set about building towards another promotion.
 McMordie was often the star-performer as the team finished 6th, 4th, 4th, 7th, 9th and 4th, just missing out on the top-flight.
-Promotion was finally attained in 1974, but by then McMordie had been sidelined by Boro manager Jack Charlton in favour of more robust players.
-A loan spell at Sheffield Wednesday in the autumn of 1974 yielded six goals from just nine games before McMordie was allowed to leave Ayresome Park for York City in 1975.
+Promotion was finally attained in 1974, but by then McMordie had been sidelined.
+McMordie had sought to leave Ayresome Park in 1972, but a deal with Blackburn couldn't be agreed.
+In 1973 the arrival of Jack Charlton as a manager unimpressed by flair put the final nails in McMordie's Middlesbrough career.
+He enjoyed a successful loan spell at Sheffield Wednesday in the autumn of 1974 scoring six goals from just nine games before his contract expired and he was allowed to leave Ayresome Park for York City in 1975.

 York were relegated to Division Three in McMordie’s first season, and mid-way through the next campaign he was transferred to Hartlepool United in Division Four.
-In 1978, just past his 32nd birthday McMordie decided to hang up his boots.
+In 1978, just past his 32nd birthday McMordie decided to hang up his boots to pursue business interests on Teeside.

 Hartlepool Statistical Site